2022IsHere/Embedded-linux/lab2/Compilation_process_and_libraries.md

 ```bash
 ./mydemo
 ```
-The Linux OS will start the loader, which loads all required shared libraries (see ldd mydemo), links them within process virtual memory map, and runs the application.
+The Linux OS will start the loader, which loads all required shared libraries (can check those with `ldd mydemo`), links them within process virtual memory map, and runs the application.

 3. In case of debugging the code, gdb loads the symbols from mydemo (and all referred shared libraries) and user can run the application (or set breakpoints or study variables etc).
 Normally you would not use gdb directly from command line, but use it integrated to IDE (eclipse or vscode etc).
 ```bash